iofbim/bSTr_IdsTool/README.md

 # bSTr_IdsTool
-This is the IDS authoring and checking tool created for buildingSmartTurkiye
+This is the IDS authoring and IFC validation tool created for buildingSmartTurkiye